When the Need for Certainty / Comfort is Important to You

 What interferes with your Goal?

-• You wish to feel comfortable, and planning for the future interferes with your Goal.
+- You wish to feel comfortable, but planning for the future interferes with your Goal.

 How can others support you?